 Forequarters

-Shoulders: Shoulders strong and muscular with blades wide and sloping.
+Shoulders: Shoulders are strong and muscular, with blades broad and sloping.

-Forelegs: Forelegs set rather wide apart to permit chest development.
+Forelegs: Forelegs set relatively wide apart to permit chest development.

-Front legs: The front legs should be straight, large or round bones, pastern upright.
-No semblance of bend in front.
+Front legs: The front legs will be straight, large, or round bone pattern upright—no semblance of bend in front.

 Hindquarters

-Hindquarters well-muscled, let down at hocks, turning neither in nor out.
-Feet of moderate size, well-arched and compact.
+Hindquarters well-muscled let down at hocks turning neither in nor out.
+Feet with moderate size, well-arched and compact.

 Rear Legs: